SanDisk Cruzer Contour USB drive review

 The new Cruzer Contour USB drive from SanDisk is described as the company's flagship USB flash drive.
 The SanDisk Cruzer Contour ships in 4GB and 8GB capacities and features a stylish black glossy design.

-It's pretty feature-rich for an USB stick, one of the most special features is that it features a sliding USB connector that retracts into the body.
+It's pretty feature-rich for a USB stick, one of the most special features is that it features a sliding USB connector that retracts into the body.

-Other features include support for the U3 technology which allow you to carry software and files on a secure password protected USB drive and support for Windows Vista's ReadyBoost.
+Other features include support for the U3 technology which allows you to carry software and files on a secure password-protected USB drive and support for Windows Vista's ReadyBoost.
 According to SanDisk the drive features a read speed of 25MB/s and a write speed of 18MB/s, but I'll further investigate this on the next page.

 The SanDisk Cruzer Contour arrives in the following box.
 The box was shipped in a large envelope and got a bit damaged during shipping but fortunately the USB memory stick was in perfect shape.

 The box includes the Cruzer Contour USB stick, a couple of documents and a small leather pouch.